 Various works (for example Bean 1981; Hillier & Coombes 2002) attest that American Beech was introduced to Britain in 1766, but the details appear to be lost to the mists of time.
 Elwes & Henry (1906) give no details of the introduction, and other than citing the year 1766 nor does Bean, although he goes on to say that ‘American Beech, like so many other trees of its region, has never been much of a success in Britain and the only example recorded is a rather shrubby tree at Eastnor Castle’ (Bean 1981a).

 The tree at Eastnor has grown, albeit a little, from 10.6 m as recorded by Bean, to 14 m x 0.66 m dbh when last measured in 2009.
 A second tree there is 13 m x 0.71 m dbh and these days The Tree Register lists several other notable examples, some have been known for some time such as individuals at Kew (14 m in 2010), Wakehurst (13 m in 2010) and Durham University Botanic Garden (10 m in 2004) while others, including some of of considerable size, suggest that material has been lurking in collections waiting for somebody to recognise it.
 A tree planted at Bradenham Hall, Norfolk, in 1973 was 19 m x 0.66 m in 2014 – a telling note ‘Genuine?’ appears with the record, betraying perhaps Owen Johnson’s disbelief.
-It is this individual-aroused suspicion that we should be doubly suspicious about with a futher five trees growing in Avondale Forest Park, County Wicklow, Ireland, which were measured at and above 28 m in 2004.
-If these identifications prove genuine they would be quite remarkable in the context of cultivated trees (Tree Register 2019).
+If this individual aroused suspicion then we should be doubly suspicious about five trees growing in Avondale Forest Park, County Wicklow, Ireland, which were measured at and above 28 m in 2004.
+(Tree Register 2019).
+If these identifications prove genuine they would be quite remarkable in the context of cultivated trees, but it is far more likely that they have been misidentified.

 A handful of cultivars have been released in recent years, and it would appear that all of these are currently confined to cultivation in North America.